Knee Prosthesis in Mainz - Always an Individual Decision

 Step-by-step:

-Before the procedure, a comprehensive consultation takes place with anesthesia and surgery.
-Blood tests, ECG, and if necessary, X-ray and MRI are performed in advance. - Anesthesia:
+Before the procedure, a comprehensive consultation takes place with anesthesiologists and surgeons.
+Blood tests, ECG, and, if necessary, X-rays and MRI scans are performed beforehand.

-As a rule, spinal anesthesia with sedation or general anesthesia is performed. - Incision and access:
+Usually, spinal anesthesia with sedation or general anesthesia is performed.

-With knee TEP , the knee is opened via a longitudinal incision; with sledge prosthesis , a smaller, minimally invasive approach is sufficient. - Precise removal of damaged joint parts:
+knee replacement, the knee is opened via a longitudinal incision, while in unicompartmental knee replacement , a smaller, minimally invasive access is sufficient.

 The wound is carefully closed.
-Usually, a sterile dressing is applied, and a compression system is used. - Early mobilization:
+Usually, a sterile dressing is applied, along with a compression system.

-Mobilization with walking aids begins on the day of surgery – a central quality feature of the curaparc-clinic Mainz.
+Mobilization with crutches begins on the day of surgery – a key quality feature of the

 This structured and gentle approach minimizes complications and promotes rapid rehabilitation.